SGKumar/ds-algo/README.md

-# My source code for Amazon Prep
+# My source code for learning Data Structures and Algorithms

 * Using `ant` for build - easy to add tasks in `ant` to run my code.
 * Code structured on *Karumanchi book* chapters.